mileszs/wicked_pdf/README.md

 You can put your default configuration, applied to all pdf's at "wicked_pdf.rb" initializer.

+### Rack Middleware

+If you would like to have WickedPdf automatically generate PDF views for all (or nearly all) pages by appending .pdf to the URL, add the following to your Rails app:

+    # in application.rb (Rails3) or environment.rb (Rails2)
+    require 'wicked_pdf'
+    config.middleware.use WickedPdf::Middleware

+If you want to turn on or off the middleware for certain urls, use the `:only` or `:except` conditions like so:

+    # conditions can be plain strings or regular expressions, and you can supply only one or an array
+    config.middleware.use WickedPdf::Middleware, {}, :only => '/invoice'
+    config.middleware.use WickedPdf::Middleware, {}, :except => [ %r[^/admin], '/secret', %r[^/people/\d] ]

+If you use the standard `render :pdf => 'some_pdf'` in your app, you will want to exclude those actions from the middleware.

 ### Further Reading

 Andreas Happe's post [Generating PDFs from Ruby on Rails](http://www.snikt.net/blog/2012/04/26/wicked-pdf/)